mrmikeo/Altilly-MM-JS/README.md

 * `--spread=`: The spread percentage on the asset you would like to market make on
 * `--baseexposure= or -be=`: The maximum percentage of your base account you want in the order book at any given time
 * `--stockexposure= or -se=`: The maximum percentage of your stock ccount you want in the order book at any given time
+* `--basemax=`: The maximum quantity of base asset can use to restrict max exposure
+* `--stockmax=`: The maximum quantity of stock asset can use to restrict max exposure
 * `--base= or -b=`: The base asset (e.g. in ETHBTC, BTC is the base asset)
 * `--stock= or -s=`: The stock asset (e.g. in ETHBTC, ETH is the stock asset)
 * `--pingpong=`: \